 What should you do if you are suspected of criminal activity?

-Seek professional legal assistance from a licensed attorney.
+- Seek professional legal assistance from a licensed attorney.
 The internet is great for many things, but pretending to be a lawyer isn’t one of them.
-Call this law office or the State Bar for a referral to another qualified attorney.
+Call this law office, or the State Bar for referral to another qualified attorney.